-- 6.14.20 An overall objective of the Proposed Changes to the Draft East of England plan (2006) is to improve the quality of life for the region's people by: - Ensuring new development fulfils the principles of sustainable communities, providing a well designed living environment adequately supported by social and green infrastructure; - Promoting social cohesion by improving access to work, services and other facilities, especially for those who are disadvantaged; - Maintaining cultural diversity while addressing the distinctive needs of each part of the region; and - Promoting regeneration and renewal of disadvantaged areas; and increasing community involvement in the implementation of the strategy at the local level. - 6.14.21 The current RES identifies equality and diversity as one of its underlying principles.
+- 6.14.19 An overall objective of the Proposed Changes to the Draft East of England plan (2006) is to improve the quality of life for the region's people by: - Ensuring new development fulfils the principles of sustainable communities, providing a well designed living environment adequately supported by social and green infrastructure; - Promoting social cohesion by improving access to work, services and other facilities, especially for those who are disadvantaged; - Maintaining cultural diversity while addressing the distinctive needs of each part of the region; and - Promoting regeneration and renewal of disadvantaged areas; and increasing community involvement in the implementation of the strategy at the local level. - 6.14.20 The current RES identifies equality and diversity as one of its underlying principles144.
 It acknowledges that the East of England benefits from the different communities and cultures within its population.
 It identifies barriers for some groups in accessing all the opportunities available in the region as having long-term effects on the aspirations and achievements of many communities, and as representing a significant loss to the region's economic and social vitality.
-It places responsibility on all to promote equality and diversity in all their policies and actions as an integral part of the development and implementation of the strategy. - 6.14.22 In addition, Goal Four of the current RES 'High quality places to live, work and visit' includes plans to 'develop multi-agency approaches for delivering the health, social care, education and community services needed by growing, diverse or isolated communities, including solutions using new delivery models'. - 6.14.23 At a regional level, the East of England Public Health Group is responsible at a strategic level for public health.
+It places responsibility on all to promote equality and diversity in all their policies and actions as an integral part of the development and implementation of the strategy. - 6.14.21 In addition, Goal Four of the current RES 'High quality places to live, work and visit' includes plans to 'develop multi-agency approaches for delivering the health, social care, education and community services needed by growing, diverse or isolated communities, including solutions using new delivery models'. - 6.14.22 At a regional level, the East of England Public Health Group is responsible at a strategic level for public health.
 It identifies its main areas of interest for the region as rural communities, dispersed deprivation and poverty, ageing and major population growth.
-Its priority actions to address these are set out in the Regional Public Health Group's 2005/06 Business Plan, the Regional Health Strategy and the Government's Public Health White Paper. - 6.14.24 "Healthy Futures: a regional health strategy for the East of England 2005 2010" aims to improve the overall health of people in the East of England, and to reduce inequalities in health within the Region.
-Policies include: - SP1: To ensure that the social, economic and environmental foundations of healthy lifestyles are designed creatively into new and existing communities within the East of England; - SP2: To provide infrastructure and sustainable support to build social capital, particularly among those communities (geographical communities, communities of interest and potentially vulnerable groups) which are experiencing poor health outcomes; - SP3: To make it possible for communities to 'choose health' positively and more easily;
+Its priority actions to address these are set out in the Regional Public Health Group's 2005/06 Business Plan, the Regional Health Strategy and the Government's Public Health White Paper. - 6.14.23 "Healthy Futures: a regional health strategy for the East of England 2005 2010" aims to improve the overall health of people in the East of England, and to reduce inequalities in health within the Region.
+Policies include: - SP1: To ensure that the social, economic and environmental foundations of healthy lifestyles are designed creatively into new and existing communities within the East of England;

-EEDA (2004) 'A Shared Vision: The Regional Economic Strategy for the East of England' East of England Development Agency.
+144 EEDA (2004) 'A Shared Vision: The Regional Economic Strategy for the East of England' East of England Development Agency.